South Atlantic tropical cyclone: Storm names

 The following names are published by the Brazilian Navy Hydrographic Center's Marine Meteorological Service and used for tropical and subtropical storms that form in the area west of 20ºW and south of equator in the South Atlantic Ocean.
-Originally announced in 2011, the list has been extended from ten to fifteen names in 2018.
-The names are assigned in alphabetical order and used in rotating order without regard to year.
-The names of significant tropical or subtropical systems will be retired.
-As of 2022, all regular names were used.
+Originally announced in 2011, the list was extended from 10 to 15 names in 2018.
+In 2022, 32 new names were added after the previous ones were exhausted.
+The names are assigned in alphabetical order and used sequentially without regard to year.

 Retirements

 Kamby was replaced by Kurumí in 2018 without being used.

 Climatological statistics

 There have been 88 recorded tropical and subtropical cyclones in the South Atlantic Ocean since 1957.
 Like most southern hemisphere cyclone seasons, most of the storms have formed between November and May.